Spring Management Event Agenda

 Property Management Performance Based Contract Administration

-Jonelle Stewart, TRACS Manager; Andrew Schrum, Maryann Crawley, Toni Stewart, Clarice Collette, and Lemore Johnson, TRACS Coordinators
+Jonelle Stewart, TRACS Manager; Andrea Schrum, Maryann Crawley, Toni Stewart, Clarica Collette, Lemore Johnson, TRACS Coordinators; Adonica Watkins, Manager of Asset Management

-Updates on Contract Administration workflow processes to include: Special Claims overview, Voucher Submissions, and WWYD (what would you do in varied TRACS scenarios) attendee participation required.
+Updates on Contract Administration workflow processes to include: Special Claims overview, Voucher Submissions, WWYD (what would you do in varied TRACS scenarios), and EIV Special Claims.
+Attendee participation required.

 Five Top Tips in Fair Housing Compliance